acquire-project/acquire-docs/docs/storage.md

 `Acquire` supports streaming data to [bigtiff](http://bigtiff.org/) and [Zarr V2](https://zarr.readthedocs.io/en/stable/spec/v2.html).

 Zarr has additional capabilities relative to the basic storage devices, namely _chunking_, _compression_, and _multiscale storage_.
-To compress while streaming, you can use one of the `ZarrBlosc1*` devices.
-Compression is done via [Blosc](https://www.blosc.org/pages/blosc-in-depth/).
-Supported codecs are _lz4_ and _zstd_, available with **ZarrBlosc1Lz4ByteShuffle** and **ZarrBlosc1ZstdByteShuffle** devices, respectively.
-For a comparison of these codecs, please refer to the [Blosc docs](https://www.blosc.org/).
-To enable _chunking_ and/or _multiscale storage_, set those attributes in an instance of the `ChunkingProperties` and `StorageProperties` classes, respectively.
 You can learn more about the Zarr capabilities in `Acquire` [here](https://github.com/acquire-project/acquire-driver-zarr).

 ## Select the Storage Device and Specify where to Store the Data